-Applicants should have: A degree in sports sciences or equivalent, normally at 2.1 or above. • Other qualifications may be accepted, contact the programme leader for further information.
+Applicants should have a degree in sports sciences or equivalent, normally at 2.1 or above.

 Months of entry

-- To provide students with an understanding of the subject specific knowledge, as well as the critical, analytical and flexible approach to problem-solving in the field of strength and conditioning
+- Provide students with an understanding of the subject specific knowledge, as well as the critical, analytical and flexible approach to problem-solving in the field of strength and conditioning

-- To provide students with enhanced practical and professional skills and thus prepare students effectively for professional employment or doctoral studies in the field of strength and conditioning
+- Provide students with enhanced practical and professional skills and thus prepare students effectively for professional employment or doctoral studies in the field of strength and conditioning

-- To enable students to work independently and use initiative in solving the diverse problems that may be encountered
+- Enable students to work independently and use initiative in solving the diverse problems that may be encountered

-- To instill a critical awareness of advances at the forefront of strength and conditioning.
+- Instil a critical awareness of advances at the forefront of strength and conditioning.

 Qualification and course duration